 "This is a book about the people involved, and every character is worth spending time with."

 "I thought this was a great start to what promises to be a great series.
 The characters were complex, but so much fun to learn about."

 An Excerpt from Dakiti…

-“Lieutenant, come in.
-What can I do for you?”
+"Lieutenant, come in.
+What can I do for you?"
 Emeri Arion rose from his desk and beckoned for Aroska to come closer.
-He’d been the prime director of HSP – ranking even higher than the other directors at the agency’s regional offices – since before Aroska had been employed there.
-He was generally well-liked and respected, despite the fact that he was rather reclusive and rarely ventured beyond the walls of his office.
-In spite of that, he knew all the operations agents by name and kept close tabs on all their major missions.
+He'd been the prime director of HSP—ranking even higher than the other directors at the agency's regional offices—since before Aroska had been employed there.
+He was generally well liked and respected, despite the fact that he was rather reclusive and rarely ventured beyond the walls of his office.
+Still, he knew all the operations agents by name and kept close tabs on all their major missions.
 As always, he was impeccably dressed in his HSP dress blues, and the two turquoise stripes that ran through his graying hair were combed perfectly into place.

 Might as well get on with it, he thought.
 He crossed his arms and took a step back from the director's desk.
 "Ziva Payvan?"

 A flicker of uncertainty flashed across Emeri's teal eyes.
 "So you received your assignment."

 "She killed my brother."

 If Emeri was shocked, he concealed it well.
 He remained completely silent for a long time, his mouth a straight line as he stared Aroska down.
 Finally, he cleared his throat and clasped his hands behind his back.
 "Lieutenant, you know as well as I do that the identity of the Cleaner assigned to carry out a death sentence is kept confidential.
 What makes you so sure it was Payvan?"

 Aroska sighed and reluctantly explained how he had overheard the director's conversation on the day of Soren's murder, carefully avoiding the fact that he'd told Adin.
 Emeri stood with closed eyes, massaging his forehead for the duration of the story.